Vadivel Gopal

 Vadivel Gopal is an Indian snake catcher from the Irula tribe of Tamil Nadu.
-He is known for his expertise in catching venomous snakes, a skill crucial for the production of life-saving antivenom.
+He is known for his expertise in catching venomous snakes, used for production of life-saving antivenom.
 Along with his long-time collaborator Masi Sadaiyan, he was awarded the Padma Shri, India's fourth-highest civilian award, in 2023 for his contributions to social work in the field of healthcare.

-Gopal and Sadaiyan are members of the Irula Snake Catchers' Industrial Cooperative Society, which plays a vital role in supplying venom to laboratories that produce antivenom.
-Their traditional and highly skilled methods of tracking and capturing snakes have been recognized not only in India but also internationally.
-In 2017, they were invited to Florida, United States, to help train local wildlife officials in catching invasive Burmese pythons.
+Gopal is a member of the Irula Snake Catchers' Industrial Cooperative Society, which plays a vital role in supplying venom to laboratories across India that produce antivenom.
+In 2017, Gopal traveled with Sadaiyan to Florida, United States, to help train local wildlife officials in catching invasive Burmese pythons.